 Coverage also available for all EU Nationalities

-Policies of up to 12 months at a time, so 2 x 12 month policies would be needed for 24 month working holidays in Canada
+Policies of up to 12 months, so 2 x 12 month policies would be needed for 24 month IEC working holidays

 Planning a ski season in Canada?
 Here are some helpful resources